 See, that was easy.
 Feeling a little less stressed now?
 Yes, as calm as a hippy in a commune.
 Now before you start growing out your hair and exclusively wearing hemp clothing, let's move on to vowels!

 Once you know what sounds the vowels make when speaking Spanish, you're pretty well in the clear because they very seldom change.
-That's great for you learners out there because it means that you only need to memorize this Spanish pronunciation guide for vowels below.
+That's great for you learners out there because it means that you only need to memorize this guide below.

 Then if you're sounding out a word and you use these vowel pronunciations, there is about a 99.5%* chance you've got it right!
 And those are odds we'd take to Vegas, baby!

 *Rough estimate.
-Very rough estimate.
+Very rough.
 But you get the point.

 Vowel | Pronunciation Guide | Example | What the Example Means |